Qiskit/qiskit-ibm-runtime/README.md

 invite link at [Qiskit.org].
 For questions that are more suited for a forum we use the `Qiskit` tag in [Stack Exchange].

-## Authors and Citation

-The Qiskit IBM Runtime is the work of [many people] who contribute to the project at different levels.
-If you use Qiskit, please cite as per the included [BibTeX file].

 ## License

 [Apache License 2.0].